google/koladata/docs/api_reference.md

   Args:
     name: The name to use to derive the item id of the schema.
-    db: optional DataBag where the schema is created.
-If not provided, a new Databag is created.
     **attrs: A mapping of attribute names to DataSlices.
 The DataSlice values must be schemas themselves.